jeankvd/civicsaid-nextjs/README.md

 # CivicsAid

-A study aid web app to help in preparation for individuals looking to gain citizenship via the naturializaiton exam.
+A study aid web app to help in preparation for individuals looking to gain citizenship via the naturalization exam.

 ## Built With